mayankkumaar/PixelTrace/README.md

 ---

 <p align="center">
-  <sub>Built with ❤️ for forensic intelligence and content protection.</sub>
+  <sub>Built with ❤️ for forensic intelligence and sports broadcasting protection.</sub>
 </p>